 The QueueBuilder and TopicBuilder interfaces are meant to ease the integration of JMS while still sticking close to the base APIs.
 Within the single class you can work with both listeners and send messages.
-References to these classes can be injected or retrieved from a MessageManager instance (seen below).
+References to these classes can be injected.